noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 # Wallet Quickstart

-As mentioned in the [Start Here Guide](./starthere.md), you will need at least one Enjin wallet to work with the platform, but it is a good practice to consider *two* wallets: one Master wallet, and a secondary Item Vault wallet.
+As mentioned in the [Start Here Guide](./starthere.md), you will need at least one Enjin wallet to work with the platform.
+This guide shows you how to set up your primary wallet, but also details how to set up a secondary wallet to use for your game service.

-The Master Wallet uses the Enjin Developer Wallet Mobile App, and is used to store the ENJ/ETH you are using to craft your cryptoitems, as well as assist in the creation and minting operations.
+Your primary wallet uses the Enjin Developer Wallet Mobile App, and is used to store the ENJ/ETH you are using to craft your cryptoitems, as well as assist in the creation and minting operations.
 For example, you would use this wallet to create your in-game currency, and any items you would want interactively.

-The Item Vault wallet is an instance of our wallet deamon running on a secure server that you control.
+The secondary wallet is an instance of our wallet deamon running on a secure server that you control.
 This is a hot wallet that is used with your game at runtime to automate signing of transactions dealing with cryptoitems for your game.
+You don't have to set up this wallet right away, but if you do, you'll save some work moving items from your primary to secondary wallets.

-This guide assumes you are running on the testnet beta platform on Kovan testnet.
+This guide assumes you are running on our Kovan testnet beta.

-## Creating the Master Wallet (Required)
+## Creating your Primary wallet (Required)

 ### Install the Enjin Developer Wallet